 Periodically tighten the screws on the bar.
 Tools have been provided.

 If you are unsure about any of these recommendations, or have a question about bracing that has not been addressed, please send an email to email@example.com

 Relapses and Bracing for Children Treated with the Ponseti Method

-Approved by Dr. Jose A Morcuende, Chief Medical Director of Ponseti International Association, and Orthopaedic Surgeon at the University of Iowa Hospitals and Clinics.
+Approved by Dr. Jose A Morcuende, President and CEO of the Ponseti International Association and Orthopaedic Surgeon at the University of Iowa Hospitals and Clinics.

 Relapses are a common occurrence among children with clubfoot up to the age of six years.
 The following is the rate of relapse for discontinuing brace-wearing at the age designated: 1st year 90 percent, second year 70-80 percent, third year 30-40 percent, 4th year is 10-15 percent, subsequent years are about 6 percent.
 Bracing is an essential part of the treatment of clubfoot and prevents relapses very effectively.
 Severity of the deformity at birth is not a reliable indicator of the odds of relapse, therefore almost all clubfoot patients are held to the same bracing protocols in order to provide them with the best protection against relapse.